Buying a home with no money down. Sounds impossible when people save years for a down payment, right? Wrong.

 Here's how the program works:

-A program is aimed at low- and middle-income families
+A program for low- and middle-income families

 The USDA's Section 502 Guaranteed Loan Program enables low- and middle-income households to buy and improve a primary residence by guaranteeing mortgages from lenders, according to the agency.
 An applicant's household income generally must be less than 115% of the median income in the county where the home is located.